sidhaarthi/Cordic-Algorithm-Rotation/README.md

 ## cordic_tb.v:
 Verilog testbench which works for both of the above mentioned designs.
 ## ASIC vs FPGA comparison:
-The power, timing and area of Cordic algorithm is computed and compared in case of ASIC and FPGA separately for both pipelined and non-pipelined architectures.(To be updated here)
+The power, timing and area of Cordic algorithm is computed and compared in case of ASIC and FPGA separately for both pipelined and non-pipelined architectures
+(To be updated)